 What is Dinnerware?

-Dinnerware is a broad definition of plates, dishes, serving bowls, platters, etc., used for serving and eating meals.
+Dinnerware is a broad term that includes plates, dishes, serving bowls, platters, etc., used for serving and eating meals.
 Because of its broad definition, dinnerware often includes China as a subset.

-There are several other types of dinnerware, including melamine, earthenware, stoneware, etc., which we will look into later on.
-Since there are hundreds of different types of dinnerware to choose from, we will look at some of the most elegant options hallmarked by their key features..
+There are several other types of dinnerware, including melamine, earthenware, stoneware, etc., which we will look into later.
+Since there are hundreds of different types of dinnerware to choose from, we will look at some of the most elegant options, hallmarked by their key features.

 History of Chinaware